INT 390: International Studies Internship

-2) When an internship is confirmed, students must obtain an on-site supervisor.
-The Director of International Studies will serve as the Ship internship adviser.
-The on-site supervisor and Director of International Studies will be responsible for evaluating an intern's performance.
+1) When an internship is confirmed, students must obtain an on-site organization supervisor.
+The Director of International Studies or another suitable faculty member will serve as the faculty supervisor.
+The on-site organization supervisor and faculty supervisor will be responsible for evaluating an intern's performance.

-3) Students should submit a completed Letter of Agreement (inside Internship Information packet) to the International Studies Office.
+2) Students should submit a completed Letter of Agreement (Internship Application) to the International Studies Office.

-4) After the signed Letter of Agreement is submitted to the Director of International Studies, the student should register for INT 390 in the semester of the internship.
+3) After the signed Letter of Agreement is submitted to the Dean of Arts and Sciences, the student should schedule the internship in the course registration system during the semester at the site.

-5) An IS internship is a fantastic experience, but there are potential complications.
+4) An IS internship is a fantastic experience, but there are potential complications.
 Since internship sites normally are far from Shippensburg and earn a maximum of 6 IS credits, being away from campus during fall or spring potentially can extend your undergraduate career by an extra semester.
 There are several ways to work around this problem.
 One is to do the internship during the summer.
 Another is to combine the internship with off-campus study, doing a 3-6 credit internship while taking 9-12 credits of academic courses.
 This option involves registering for the classes and internship at an university near the internship site and transferring the credits to Ship.
 Internship programs, like The Washington Center, handle these kinds of arrangements for you.
-Finally, if you are planning to work 360-480 hours at the internship, you may be able to earn an additional 3-6 credits from your major department, for a total of 9-12 Ship credits.
-This requires permission of the IS director, your major department, and the Dean of A&S.
+Finally, if you are planning to work 360 hours at the internship, you may be able to earn an additional 3 credits from another department, for a total of 9 Ship credits.
+This requires permission of the IS director, the other department, and the Dean of A&S.

 A Pass/Fail grade will be awarded based on the following items: